mozilla/slow_regression_detection/README.md

 Outliers are trickier because they vary so much depending on the test.
 I manually filter these using a zscore that's based on number of median absolute deviations away from the running median a point falls.
 To the naked eye, points that fall ~4 MAD's away appear to be outliers, but some distributions have outliers that are ~100 MADs away.
 What's more difficult is that some distributions have an outlier rate of ~1%, but others can have up to 5%.
 In order to make the model general purpose enough to accommodate the potentially hundreds of different tests, the rule of thumb I went with was to [classify](https://github.com/wcbeard/slow_regression_detection/blob/f41876327bc117351ad32b007eb40352d518a6aa/slow_regressions/etl.py#L69) points more than 5 MAD's away as outliers.

 Filtering out most of the outliers this way leads to pretty nice spline fits with BRMS and Stan.
 The remaining problem, though, is that there are some residual outliers that can still artificially widen the credible intervals, making comparisons of performance at different points in time less meaningful.
-In order to correct this issue, there's currently a step

-- [ ] TODO

- [link]
- that recalibrates the credible intervals so that [90%] of the data points fall within the 90% CI's.
+In order to correct this issue, there's currently a step that recalibrates the credible intervals so that [90%] of the data points fall within the 90% CI's.

 This works because the model assumes homoscedastic noise.

 ### Potential future improvements